-Maker Faire Milwaukee serves as an information and resource hub for our growing community of makers and for those who want to learn more about the dynamic global Maker Movement.
-The 2019 Faire will feature special programs and opportunities for attendees that showcase the impact of the Maker Movement on these important topics for our community:
+Maker Faire Milwaukee serves as an information and resource hub for our growing community of makers, and for parents, caregivers, educators, employers and others who want to learn more about the global Maker Movement.

 The Betty Brinn Children’s Museum will once again host Field Trip Friday programs in 2019 for students in grades 4-12.
 Field Trip Friday includes an orientation with a Museum maker, a schedule of hands-on workshops and demonstrations with Faire exhibitors, a behind-the-scenes tour of the Faire and opportunities to talk with makers who will exhibit their work over the weekend.
 Maker Faire Field Trip Friday welcomes more than 900 students – many from high-needs neighborhoods – to the Faire.